qgis/QGIS-Documentation/source/docs/user_manual/working_with_raster/raster_properties.rst

 Source Properties
 =================

-The :guilabel:`Source` tab displays basic information about the selected raster, including:
+The |system| :guilabel:`Source` tab displays basic information about the selected raster, including:

 * the :guilabel:`Layer name` to display in the :guilabel:`Layers Panel`;